Embracing the Enemy: Model

 \section{Model}

-Time is discrete and indexed by $t=1,2\ldots$ There are three risk-neutral players: one principal, $P$; and two agents, the friend, $L$, and the enemy, $R$.
+Time is discrete and indexed by $t=1, 2, \ldots$ There are three risk-neutral players: one principal, $P$; and two parties, the friend, $F$, and the enemy, $E$.
 Players discount the future exponentially with discount factor $\beta \in (0,1)$.
-Information is perfect, and, in each period, $t$, players play the following stage game.
+Throughout, information is perfect, and our players engage in the following repeated game.\footnote{In line with the repeated games literature, we assume that the principal can use a public randomization device that---although not strictly necessary---simplifies some proofs.}

-\paragraph{Stage Game.} At the beginning of a period, $P$ selects the level of endorsement $s_t \in [-m,m]$, where $s_t=-m$ implies full endorsement of $L$, and $s_t=m$ full endorsement of $R$.
-Then nature tosses a biased coin that realizes as $k_t \in \{L, R\}$.
-Endorsement $s$ affects the probabilities of this biased coin.
-The probability of $k_t=R$ is

-and $k_t{=}L$ realizes with the complementary probability, $1-p(s_t)$.
+\paragraph{Stage Game.} At the beginning of every period $t$, $P$ provides a level of endorsement $s_t \in [-m,m]$, where $s_t=-m$ implies full endorsement of $F$, and $s_t=m$ implies full endorsement of $E$.
+Then, nature tosses a biased coin that yields $k_t \in \{F, E\}$.
+Endorsement $s_t$ affects the probabilities of this biased coin.
+The probability of $k_t=E$ is \(p(s_t) =1/2+s_t,\) and $k_t{=}F$ realizes with the complementary probability, $1-p(s_t)$.
 The principal's power is limited---that is, $m \in (0,1/2)$.
-If $k$ realizes, we say agent $k$ is the \emph{leading agent}.
-The leading agent chooses a policy $y_t \in [0,1]$.
-The stage game ends, and all players collect their within-period payoffs.\footnote{Our model is isomorphic to one in which nature first determines whether the principal can delegate (which happens with probability $2m$) or agency is determined by an unbiased coin flip.}
+If $k$ realizes, we say party $k$ is the \emph{leading party}.
+The leading party chooses a policy $y_t \in [0,1]$.
+The stage game ends and all players collect their within-period payoffs.

-\paragraph{Payoffs.} If the leader's policy is $y$, player $i \in \{L,R,P\}$ receives a stage payoff from that policy given by
+\paragraph{Flow Payoffs.} If the leader's policy is $y$, player $i \in \{F,E,P\}$ receives a stage payoff from that policy given by

 where $\theta_i$ denotes player $i$'s persistent bliss point in the policy space,